mrocklin/pymarkdown/README.md

         pymarkdown myfile.md myfile.out.md  && \
         pandoc myfile.out.md -o myfile.html --standalone

-    But for a tool like this few keystrokes is probably best.
+    But it would be nice for this to be easier to write in one go

+        pymarkdown myfile.md -o myfile.html

 Have other thoughts?
 Great!
 Please implement them :)